MMaslowski12/Draughts/README.md

 ## Installation
 In order to run this program properly, you need:
-- pip
-- python3
+- python3 (You can install it here https://www.python.org/downloads/)
-- jupyter notebook
+- pip(You can see how to install it here https://intellipaat.com/blog/tutorial/python-tutorial/python-pip/)
+- jupyter notebook (write 'pip install notebook' in terminal and 'jupyter notebook' to find and open .ipynb files)

 Libraries:
+To install any of those libraries, write 'pip install {name}'
 - math
 - copy
 - numpy